CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 In the past, CAs have been compromised, exposing hundreds of fake certificates, including those for online information services, online portals, other certification authorities, and anonymization services.
 However, revocation lists and validation protocols such as OCSP (Online Certificate Status Protocol) can invalidate counterfeit, manipulated or outdated certificates in a timely manner.
 Therefore, certificate validation should be enabled in application programs such as browsers and e-mail clients.
 OCSP is preferable to the use of Certificate Revocation Lists (CRLs) because OCSP allows timely updates over the Internet.

-If a certificate can not be validated, for example because the OSCP server can not be reached or the revocation lists can not be accessed, there are two options for the client: he can terminate the connection or accept a possibly manipulated or invalid certificate.
+If a certificate can not be validated, for example because the OSCP server can not be reached or the revocation lists can not be accessed, there are two options from the client's point of view: it can terminate the connection or accept a possibly manipulated or invalid certificate.
 Deciding what to do in such cases should be consistent with the institution's security policies.

 ** Session Renegotation and TLS Compression **